sigasi/sigasi_insights/manual/linting.md

 Sigasi Studio checks the vector size in assignments (Since [/releasenotes/sigasi-2.28]) and port maps (Since [/releasenotes/sigasi-3.01]).
 This check works at type-time and takes the (symbolic) value of generics into account.

 ![](images/linting_vector_width.png)

+Sigasi Studio will not take into account the value assigned to a generic in instantiations.
+The reasoning begind this is explained in [/tech/generic-port-width].

 ## Order of associations